 The mother of four has experienced full recovery since her procedure and regards the improved state of her health to the combined effects of surgery, diet and exercise, and mistletoe treatment.

 Studies of Mistletoe Extracts in Humans

 The majority of clinical trials using mistletoe extract have been performed in Europe, mostly as an adjuvant therapy in those diagnosed with cancer.
 Here are two studies using large numbers of patients:

 - Between 1993 and 2000 a retrospective cohort study was performed with 800 patients to examine mistletoe extract for adjuvant treatment long-term.
-Chemotherapy and/or radiation therapy for colorectcal cancer was employed and conclusions found that those using mistletoe experienced a reduction in adverse events, improved symptom relief and increased disease-free survival rates versus those not using mistletoe therapy.
+Chemotherapy and/or radiation therapy for colorectal cancer was employed and conclusions found that those using mistletoe experienced a reduction in adverse events, improved symptom relief, and increased disease-free survival rates versus those not using mistletoe therapy.